Large Language Models as Students Who Think Aloud: Overly Coherent, Verbose, and Confident: Discussion

 \section{Discussion}

-Our findings indicate that contemporary LLMs exhibit systematic limits as simulators of novice reasoning and metacognitive judgment.
+Our findings indicate that contemporary LLMs, when prompted to generate step-by-step reasoning as novice learners, exhibit systematic limitations as simulators of novice reasoning and metacognitive judgment.
 Although model-generated think-aloud continuations were fluent and locally appropriate, they were consistently more semantically coherent, verbose, and solution-oriented than authentic learner utterances.
-Rather than extending learners’ fragmented and tentative reasoning states, models tended to impose smooth, globally consistent narratives that diverge from the exploratory nature of novice problem solving.
+Rather than extending learners' fragmented and tentative reasoning states, models tended to impose smooth, globally consistent narratives that diverge from the exploratory nature of novice problem solving.
 This pattern parallels the expert blind spot documented in cognitive psychology \cite{fisher2016curse}.
-Like human experts, LLMs reconstruct polished solution paths that omit hesitation, misconception, and partial understanding.
-Richer contextual prompting amplified this tendency, increasing over-coherence and verbosity by encouraging the model to resolve ambiguities that human novices typically leave unresolved.
+Like human experts, LLMs reconstruct polished solution paths that omit hesitation, misconception, and partial understanding, potentially because their training data distribution represents expert-authored solutions to problems (e.g., textbook proofs).
+Richer contextual prompting amplified this tendency, increasing over-coherence and verbosity by encouraging LLMs to resolve ambiguities that human novices typically leave unresolved.
 These results challenge the assumption that additional context necessarily produces more pedagogically realistic model behavior \cite{venugopalan2025combining}.

 A similar misalignment emerged in metacognitive modeling (RQ2).
 When predicting step-level learner success, LLMs produced poorly calibrated estimates that systematically overestimated performance, even after re-prompting.
 This overconfidence intensified with extended context and risks driving instructional decisions that are overly advanced or prematurely faded, thereby undermining effective scaffolding and adaptive support \cite{koedinger2007exploring}.